StephenCleary/blog-stephencleary-dotcom/blog/_posts/2015-04-30-a-tour-of-task-part-10-promise-tasks.md

 Task<TResult> FromResult<TResult>(TResult);
 {% endhighlight %}

-It might seem silly at first to return a completed task, but this is actually useful in several scenarios.
+It might seem silly at first to return a task that is already completed, but this is actually useful in several scenarios.

 For instance, an interface method may have an asynchronous (task-returning) signature, and if an implementation is synchronous, then it can use `Task.FromResult` to wrap up its (synchronous) result within a task.
-This is particularly useful when creating asynchronous stubs for unit testing, but is also occasionally useful in production code:
+This is particularly useful when creating stubs for unit testing, but is also occasionally useful in production code:

 {% highlight csharp %}
 interface IMyInterface